-"Risky Faith" - Mat 25:14-30
+"Invest Yourself" - Mat 25:14-30

-Perhaps you've noticed that now that we are past Halloween the Christmas commercials have already started on TV, and that signals the end of the year is close.
-The end of the church year is even closer, because this is the next-to-last Sunday in the liturgical year.
-The cycle of church 'seasons' begins with Advent two weeks from now and is followed by Christmas, Epiphany, Lent, Holy Week, Easter, and the Season after Pentecost.
+I'm sure you may have noticed that Christmas commercials have already started everywhere signaling the end of the year is close.
+Candy wrappers from Halloween hadn't even been gathered up before we began to be besieged with images of tinsel.
+Several chain stores followed the American lead of beginning to promote those ads even on Remembrance Day!
+Yes, the end of the calendar year draws near but the end of the church year is even closer, because today is the next-to-last Sunday in the liturgical year.
+The cycle of church 'seasons' begins with Advent two weeks from now and unfolds with Christmas, Epiphany, Lent, Holy Week, Easter, and the Season after Pentecost.
 To help acknowledge these seasons we usually follow a commonly-used set of scripture readings - called a 'lectionary' - that provide suggested texts for a three-year cycle.
-It seems in some ways as we wind down this liturgical year the gospel readings kind of taper off into a 'pot-pourri' of parables over the final several weeks.
+It seems in some ways as we wind down this liturgical year the gospel readings kind of taper off into a 'pot-pourri' or mish-mash of parables over the final several weeks.

 However, it would be a mistake to assume these readings somehow have less importance than others in the year.
 We can see a pattern emerge in these parables, a pattern of addressing how the people that form the church are called to act and live while we await the return of our Lord Jesus Christ.

-At the same time, however, we also note that parables are often somewhat confusing and even present challenging problems to understanding.
+Now I'm not a big fan of parables mostly because I think the mixed messages they inadvertently deliver often cloud the central or intended message.
 Take for example the one we heard minutes ago, the parable of the talents.
 Over the years, especially with the adoption of the word 'talents' to mean some personal skill or capability, many if not most people have come to hear this story as being about singing, or dancing, or reciting poems or scripture, or baking cookies, or running car washes, or quilting, or any of the thousand-and-one skills that are demonstrated by the people in a congregation.
-As a result this parable has come to be a way to exhort and encourage people to put themselves forward, to participate in the activities of the congregation.
+As a result this parable has often come to be a way to exhort and encourage people to participate in the activities of the congregation.
 Now that's a noble cause, and I would exhort and encourage you as strongly as anyone to continue participating fully.
-But that approach to understanding this parable falls way short of its real meaning, doesn't do adequate justice to the importance of the parable, and fails to adequately describe the difficult direction in which we are propelled in living our faith.
+But that approach to understanding this parable falls somewhat short of its real meaning, doesn't do adequate justice to the importance of the parable, and fails to adequately describe the difficult direction in which we are propelled in living our faith.

 As we heard in the introduction to the reading, the focus of this story is financial activity.
 (It's amazing how much attention is paid in Christianity to sexual stuff and how little to money stuff, given that Jesus never talked about sexuality and talked a lot about money!)
-The 'talent' referred to in the story is a great deal of money.
+The 'talent' referred to in the story is not a particular ability but instead is a great deal of money.
 In today's terms, a talent is roughly equivalent to a million dollars, so the first servant got five million to invest, the second two million, and the third a paltry million.
 We're not talking here about looking after the coffee fund!
-This is about big bucks - one could even think of a piece of property worth almost nine millions dollars!
+This is about big bucks - one could even think of a piece of property worth almost ten millions dollars!